Belssie/KidTracker/README.md

 ## Technologies
-The project is created on Android Studio with Java and the used database is noSQL Firebase RealTime Database.
+The project is created on Android Studio with Java and the used database is noSQL Firebase RealTime Databas with the following options:
-Used Firebase options:
-Firebase Storage - to store uploaded photos;
+- Firebase Storage - to store uploaded photos;
-Firebase Authentication - for account authentication and password retrieval.
+- Firebase Authentication - for account authentication and password retrieval.

 ## Prerequisites
 Android Studio with Emulator/mobile phone with Android OS;